This work is grounded in honoring the horse as a sentient partner.

 Riding in these clinics is optional.
 We will focus on building a foundation through engaging with the horse on the ground first.
 Participants may then choose to ride or explore more advanced groundwork.

 Absolutely.
 This work was shaped through years of working with horses who were reactive, shut down, fearful, or labeled “problematic.”
-Rather than attempting to correct behavior, participants will learn how to create the conditions that support safety, trust, and cooperation - where meaningful change begins.
+Rather than attempting to correct and control behavior, participants will learn how to create the conditions that support safety, trust, and cooperation to bring out the best in their equine companion.

 Mindful Horsemanship doesn't have to be practiced instead of other methods, it can be an enhancement to them.
 Developing awareness and feel will improve the quality of any activity, whether it involves sport, trail riding, or engaging on the ground.
 While some training methods are in direct contradiction to the practices in this course, this is not a training method.
 It is a way of being in relationship that can be a part of whatever you do with your horse.

 Auditing is encouraged for an additional fee.
 Auditors are welcome to join in activities that do not involve working with the horses, such as mindful movement and Q & A sessions.
-Non-profit centers will receive a portion of auditor fees to benefit programs.
+Non-profit hosts may keep auditor fees to benefit their programs.

 hosting a clinic that will: